njii-comet-2024/WARDEN/README.md

 ### Naming Conventions

-Both variables and functions should be named using camel case (e.g. camelCase).
+Variables, functions, and classes should be named using camel case (e.g. camelCase).